-From bronze altarpieces to palace courtyard pillars to historic men’s masks, the growing MFA collection of African and Pacific art includes masterpieces from the 16th to 20th centuries.
-These collections are the newest addition to the MFA’s world-class holdings, and include significant artworks in abstract and realistic styles.
+From shrine figures to palace pillars to historic men’s masks, the MFA’s department of African and Oceanic art includes important works from the 16th to 21st century that span two continents.
+These collections are the newest additions to the MFA’s world-class holdings and adhere to the Museum’s provenance policies.

-The African galleries include a selection of bronze and ivory artworks from the Kingdom of Benin, in present-day Nigeria, one of the most celebrated traditions on the continent.
-Fine Yoruba artworks, also from Nigeria, include pieces by master artists Olowe of Ise and Agbonbiofe.
-Inventive decorative arts, including headrests, staffs, and tableware, introduce visitors to the art of everyday life on the continent during the late 19th to early 20th centuries.
+The collection of African art includes bronze altarpieces, relief plaques, and regalia from the Kingdom of Benin, in present-day Nigeria.
+The Benin bronzes stand as one of the most celebrated traditions on the continent; they are also the subject of global debate.
+In the MFA’s Benin Kingdom Gallery, the bronzes are presented in collaboration with the Coalition of Committed Benin Community Organizations, an organization selected by the late Oba, or king, Erediauwa (r.
+1979–2016) to work with the Museum on the palace’s behalf.
+Fine Yoruba sculptures, also from royal courts in Nigeria, include pieces by master artists Olowe of Ise and Agbonbiofe.
+Decorative arts, including clothing, headrests, staffs, and tableware, introduce visitors to the art of everyday life during the late 19th and early 20th centuries.
+Masks and artworks used in dance give a glimpse into the multimedia performance art tradition of masquerade.
 A collection of metalwork, from anklets and necklaces to sculptural knives and swords, lies at the intersection of art and function.

 Arts of the Pacific